dashpay/dashcore-lib/docs/usage/HDPrivateKey.md

 **Usage**: `new HDPrivateKey(data)`
-**Description**: Instantiate an instance of a hierarchically derived private key (read more about HD in [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).
+**Description**: Instantiate an instance of a hierarchically derived private key (read more about HD in the [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).

 | parameters                                | type                   | required           | Description                                                                                                                                                                    |
 |-------------------------------------------|------------------------|--------------------| ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |